LuisSanguinetti/RAG/README.md

 1. run the requirements
    `pip install -r requirements.txt`
 2. add any context you want as txt files in data folder
-3. make sure its running the ollama you want, if not change it in the code and install the correctone
+3. make sure its running the ollama you want, if not change it in the code and install the correct one
 4. run:
    `python rag_ejercicio.py`